ItsRiprod/Deskthing-Apps/README.md

 This is where all of the apps developed for the DeskThing is located!
 If you want to make your own or are just browsing, these act as great reference points!

+Every app here is the precompiled apps you download into DeskThing.
+The structure of each app is defined [here](https://github.com/itsriprod/deskthing-template)

 ## Making your own app